Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x]  list inner directories i function (tree -d $1)
 - [x] `install.sh`: d, a git diff and color grep diff function
 - [x] `install.sh`, `uninstall.sh`: CMake https://github.com/Kitware/CMake/releases/download/v3.21.1/cmake-3.21.1.tar.gz
+- [x] Extract package dependencies to a optional property, so even "user" programs can have its dependencies on the same installation:
+* [x] Parametrized $DEFAULT_PACKAGE_MANAGER
+* [x] function to detect the preferred package manager by OS by looking at /etc/os-release
+* [x] For each Linux OS, how to unpacking, install, uninstall, update, upgrade, autoclean...
+- [x] Extract generic install of dependencies in root generic to a common property function. --> (This is done to have all programs having its own dependencies in place in self package installation)

 ###### Axel
 - [x] Delete / rearrange arguments of one letter